 Empathy

 Empathy is the ability to understand what others are going through.
-It involves a lot more than being nice to your team members.
-Being empathetic will lead to better decision making.
-You also improve strategies which will be for the betterment of the organization.
+It involves a lot more than being friendly to your team members.
+Being empathetic will lead to better decision-making.
+You also improve strategies that will be for the betterment of the organization.

 Humility

 It will be tempting to be big-headed because of a new title.
-A great leader understands that being humble is crucial to their success.
-They will focus more on team dynamics and problem-solving rather than the promotion.
-Humility makes us real, while pride will have the opposite effect.
-Humble leaders are more resilient in the face of challenges compared to those that are boastful of their achievement.
+A great leader understands that being humble, especially in the face of challenges, is crucial to their success.
+They will focus more on team dynamics and problem-solving rather than promotion.
+Humility makes us real, while pride, often displayed by a toxic manager, has the opposite effect.
+Humble leaders are more resilient in the face of challenges than those boastful of their achievements.
 To become a great leader, you can click here for more information.